alirajucse/WestweingAutomation/README.md

 -Install RobotFramework-SeleniumLibrary

--Install Chrome/Firefox/Edge driver(I recommend use chrome)
+-Install Chrome/Firefox/Edge driver(I would recommend to use chrome)

 **Steps to run the project**